 Simplify the regulatory environment for SMEs and entrepreneurs by reducing administrative and financial barriers, fostering diverse forms of work and digitizing relevant government processes.

-Enhance access to digital infrastructure and connectivity for SMEs and entrepreneurs through implementation of the G20 SMART Innovation Initiative.
+Enhance access to digital infrastructure, connectivity and digital skills training for SMEs and entrepreneurs, through implementation of the G20 SMART Innovation Initiative.

-.
+Foster and support female entrepreneurship and female-owned SMEs.

 Policy Action 2.3: Facilitate access to international markets and finance for SMEs and entrepreneurs